 2) if you select RegExp Find and Replace add-on in the Tools > Extensions dialog box and click on the Options button.

 The same options could be found on the General > RegExp Find and Replace page in the Tools > Options dialog box.

 Confirm update/delete of the preset selected in the Find & Replace dialog box: if you turn off this option you will not be asked if you want to update or delete presets in the Preset Settings dialog box.

 Confirm execution of the preset selected in the menu or toolbar: if you turn off this option you will not be asked if you want to apply the preset that you have started by toolbar/hotkey/menu.

-Show dialog box for adjusting of the preset selected in the menu or toolbar: if you turn off this option you will not get displayed the adjustment dialog box for the preset that you have started by toolbar/hotkey/menu.
+Show dialog box for adjusting of the preset selected in the menu or toolbar: if you turn off this option the adjustment dialog box will not be displayed for the preset that you have started by toolbar/hotkey/menu.